 We recommend visiting regionally-popular search engines-such as Yandex for Russia, Baidu for China and Naver for South Korea-and searching for your brand as a local consumer would.
 Make sure to visit forums and blogs where your brand is being discussed.

 Explore these sites and others to see how local resellers are marketing your brand.
 Take notes.
 Are consumers already transliterating your brand name into the local language?
 (This happens more often than you might think!)
 Is it still written in the Latin alphabet?
 If both are being used, at what ratio is the split?

-These indicators are extremely valuable when localizing your site for a new market.
-Your team can analyze this information and come to a decision on how your brand name should be rendered on the translated website, and in local marketing materials.
+These indicators are extremely valuable when localising your site for a new market.
+Your team can analyse this information and come to a decision on how your brand name should be rendered on the translated website, and in local marketing materials.

 This improved ranking in local search results has another upside: It helps position your brand in markets where counterfeit products might be more commonplace.
 For instance, outranking Chinese counterfeiters that are riding your brand-name's coattails combats their unscrupulous activity, and presents local shoppers with the best possible products-yours.

 Getting Guidance on Transliteration

 If your company has little or no experience in brand transliteration, don’t worry: MotionPoint can help.
 We regularly assist brands in understanding the unique nuances of international markets through cultural fluency, linguistic fluency, and consumer data aggregated from our management of over 1,000 translated websites in over 40 markets.

 We can advise your company on brand transliteration, and how to best leverage transliterated branding online.
 For instance: Most markets won't require your company's name to feature transliterated branding, mostly because they have Latin-based alphabets.
 MotionPoint can elegantly use its localisation technologies to always present your transliterated brand name in the appropriate markets, and offer it untouched in other markets.